xbcsmith/epr-workshop/03-integration/08-circuit-breaker.md

 # Circuit Breaker

-**Duration:** ~55 minutes
-**Prerequisites:** Redpanda running via Docker Compose; Python 3.10+ with `kafka-python` and `pybreaker` installed.

----

 ## Overview

 The retry strategies in Lab 09 protect individual messages.
 The circuit breaker protects your entire consumer process — and everything downstream of it — from being destroyed by a dependency that has gone completely dark.

 Imagine your Kafka consumer processes each message by calling a downstream REST API.
 The API goes down.
 Without a circuit breaker, your consumer:

 1. Receives a message
 2. Calls the API — connection timeout after 30 seconds